MikeR94/drf-api-league-hub/README.md

 ### Champions

+The champions model is designed to contain all the relevant information regarding a League of Legends champion.

 | Database Value               | Field Type    | Field Argument                                                |
 | ---------------------------- | ------------- | ------------------------------------------------------------- |
 | owner                        | ForeignKey    | User, on_delete=models.CASCADE                                |